STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 🔍

-Subreddit complaints
+Reddit complaints

-Search Reddit for 'I wish there was a tool that', 'does anyone know a tool for', 'we use spreadsheets for', 'our process is a mess'. r/smallbusiness, r/freelance, r/legaladvice, r/realestate, r/shopify are goldmines.
+Search Reddit for 'I wish there was a tool that', 'does anyone know a tool for', 'we use spreadsheets for', 'our process is a mess'. r/smallbusiness, r/freelance, r/legaladvice, r/realestate, and r/shopify are goldmines.
 The people complaining are your first customers.

 💬

-Indie Hackers 'what do you pay for'
+'What do you pay for' threads on Indie Hackers

 📉